-Multiple studies show that spending money on others and being generous can make you happier.
+Multiple studies show that spending money on others and being generous with your time can make you happier.
 On the flip said of that, spending money on yourself does not lead to any increase happiness, and in fact it will often even make people more miserable.
 The sources of this include studies from Elizabeth Dunn, the University of Zurich in Switzerland, as well as Harvard University among others.

 We at needhelppayingbills.com are always reporting on the importance of money management, saving, investing, and living within your means.
 How families spend their money makes a big difference in what their financial future may hold, and these studies show that how you spend your money will also make a difference in your level of happiness!